JonThomas/Azure-AZ-900-Study-Guide/2-Describe-Azure-architecture-and-services/24-Describe-application-hosting-options-including-web-apps-containers-and-virtual-machines.md

 * Allows deployment to an OS-independent container host
 * Typically contains only one application
 * More light weight, more portable, and better performance than VMs

+### Azure Container Registry
+* Azure Container Registry allows you to build, store, and manage container images and artifacts in a private registry.

 ### Azure Container Instances
 * The easiest way to run a Docker container